History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

 6.3 Responsibilities of Panel Chair

-The Chair of the Hearing Panel shall oversee the hearing and rule on any procedural issues that arise during the hearing, so long as such rulings do not conflict with Section 603 of the Code, NC State policies/regulations/rules and/or law.
+The Panel Chair shall oversee the hearing and rule on any procedural issues that arise during the hearing, so long as such rulings do not conflict with Section 603 of the Code, NC State policies/regulations/rules and/or law.
 All procedural issues shall be directed to the Panel Chair.

 6.4 Ex Parte Communications Prohibited